 Microsoft Azure provides a foundation for your organization to host your infrastructure and applications while also providing some built-in security services and unique intelligence to protect workloads.
 Microsoft’s included a breadth of security tools that span across identity, networking, data, and IoT and to help organizations manage their security posture.

 The Sonrai Security platform has been developed to help organizations improve security, ensure compliance and increase operational efficiencies for Microsoft Azure and other cloud platforms.
-Core to the service is the ability to gain a centralized and consistent view into cloud identity and data relationships, activity, and data movement across cloud accounts, cloud providers, and 3rd party data stores.
+Core to the service is the ability to gain a centralized and consistent view into cloud identity and data relationships, activity, and data movement across cloud accounts, cloud providers, and third-party data stores.
 Request a demo of the Sonrai Security platform to see if this solution is right for your cloud environment.